eclipse-hono/hono/site/documentation/content/admin-guide/kura-adapter-config.md

 weight = 330
 +++

-The Kura protocol adapter exposes an MQTT topic hierarchy allowing Eclipse Kura&trade; based gateways to access Eclipse Hono&trade;'s south bound Telemetry, Event and Command & Control APIs.
+The Kura protocol adapter exposes an MQTT topic hierarchy allowing Eclipse Kura&trade; 3 based gateways to access Eclipse Hono&trade;'s south bound Telemetry, Event and Command & Control APIs.
 <!--more-->

 The adapter is implemented as a Spring Boot application.
 It can be run either directly from the command line or by means of starting the corresponding [Docker image](https://hub.docker.com/r/eclipse/hono-adapter-kura/) created from it.

+{{% notice info %}}
+The Kura adapter is deprecated and will be removed completely in Hono 2.0.0.
+Support for Kura version 4 and later is still available by means of Hono's standard MQTT adapter.
+{{% /notice %}}

 ## Service Configuration